 All eToro trading accounts are in USD.
 Therefore, when depositing with a different currency, the deposited amount will be converted at the current market rate.
 Please note that this is subject to a conversion fee.

 With eToro, there are no fees to open an account or deposit your funds onto the platform.
-Withdrawals are charged at a fee of $5 and they state that theres no clearance fees.
+Withdrawals are charged at a fee of $5 and they state that there are no clearance fees.
 There is, however, a minimum withdrawal amount of $30.

-They also also no management or ticket fees and stock investments have zero commission.
+They also have no management or ticket fees and stock investments have zero commission.

 They also have a fee named an “Inactivity fee”.
 This means that after 12 months with no login activity, a $10 monthly inactivity fee will be charged on any remaining available balance.
 No open positions will be closed to cover the fee.